-Muddy says: This pre- and prep has a strong academic record, lots of wonderfully quirky features for non-conventional kids and even its very own sailing lake.
+Muddy says: This leafy pre- and prep has a strong academic record, wonderfully quirky features and even its very own sailing lake.

 Space is key here with 100-acres of it, not to mention a lot of water with the Solent and three of its very own lakes.
 In fact, one of these is big enough to have its own sailing school and is often home to historic re-enactments (think Battle of Trafalgar, miniature-style) along with the odd spot of kayaking plus fishing on the smaller lakes.